How to write a song: Make a song in 7 steps

 You know what you need to say and where in the song you want to say it—now it’s time to fill those gaps and finish the first draft.

 If these limitations help you be more creative, that’s great!
-Keep using them to finish your first draft.
+Keep using them to finish your draft.
 However, if they’re causing you to get stuck, don’t be afraid to throw them out the window and try something completely different.

 While writing the lyrics, chords, and melodies, you may find that you get other ideas about how the song should sound when it’s fully produced.
 Feel free to pause the songwriting in order to get these ideas down.